JonaCodes/instachat-exercise/README.md

 ## Tasks

+Fork the repo and complete the following locally:

 1. Fix the bug

    - The main "live chat" feature only works on the first message.
 Ensure that any time any user types, their text appears in real time on the other client